Mtanaka77/Electrostatic_codes_and_nanoscales_of_human_cells/README.md

 ### Coulomb and P3M simulation code ###

-The short-range forces and the long-range forces in p3m_perform routines are included to study the charge inversion phenomena at high accuracy (Refs.
-1-5).
+The short-range forces and the long-range forces in p3m_perform routines are included to study the charge inversion phenomena at high accuracy (Ref.
+1).
 Everyone is welcome to copy and rewrite this simulation code under GNU General Public License v3.0, by keeping top 55 lines of the author's code intact.